JackEdTaylor/LexOPS/README.md

 ### 2. Run on the LexOPS Server

-If you can't do any of the above, the next easiest way to run LexOPS is as a web app (hosted on a dedicated server).
+If you can't run it locally, the next easiest way to run LexOPS is as a web app (hosted on a dedicated server).
 This will probably be much slower than running LexOPS on your own computer, but also means you won't have to install anything.
 LexOPS is available online at:

 [http://lexops.co.uk/run](http://lexops.co.uk/run)